Learn the Who, What, When, Where,c Why, and How to sublimation. Get the answers to the 6 Ws of Sublimation, a new crafting trend.

 For the heat-press, I use different heat sources depending on the final product the sublimate will be applied to.
 For anything flat, like a shirt, or canvas, I use my Cricut EasyPress.
 If I am making a mug, I will use the Cricut Mug Press.
 For a tumbler or anything else with a shape, I use the attachments to my Heat Press.

 To design my projects, I use Adobe Illustrator, but canva.com and other free editing software can be used as well.
 All you really need is the dimensions of your finished project and the ability to print to your sublimation printer.

 The fun part of your project is your sublimation blank.
-There are so many things you can apply your design too.
+There are so many things you can apply your design to.
 Tumblers, mugs, keychains, ornaments, shirts, and so much more!
 Seriously, the list goes on and on.

-But, don’t forget, the base has to made of a special material for the sublimation ink to transfer?
+But, don't forget, the base has to be made of special material for the sublimation ink to transfer?
 So whenever sublimating make sure you are using a quality sublimation blank, or a material that is at least 50% polyester.
 The higher the polyester percentage the more vibrant the image will be.

 I don't recommend shopping Amazon for sublimation blanks because there are many items marked as sublimation, but they are not.
 Try Etsy or an official sublimation shop like Johnson Plastics Plus or Coastal Business Supplies.

 The great thing about sublimation is the detail and image quality you can put onto a project.
 Vinyl and screen printing is somewhat limiting and can make adding different layers and colors difficult and time-consuming.